viewar/documentation/docs/sdk/basic_concepts.md

 #### Augmented Reality Camera

-Takes input from device’s camera and gyroscope.
+Displays the image from the device camera.
 Combined with state-of-the-art environment tracking systems, it provides an immersive AR experience.
 It is currently not available on the browser platform.

-> _Every Camera has a Stereoscopic Mode, also called a HMD (Head-Mounted Display) Mode,_
-> _that allows for the apps to be used within VR Hardware like Oculus Rift, HTC Vive or similar._

 <!---
 unsure about statement
 forerly end of sentence: to be used within headsets
+> _Every Camera has a Stereoscopic Mode, also called a HMD (Head-Mounted Display) Mode,_
+> _that allows for the apps to be used within VR Hardware like Oculus Rift, HTC Vive or similar._
 --->

 ### Freeze Frames

-At the current state of technology, it is extremely impractical to faithfully scan and store real-world environments.
-Therefore, capturing and restoring of an Augmented Reality experience is practically impossible.
-ViewAR SDK offers a compromise in the form of Freeze Frames.

-AR Camera supports freezing and unfreezing of the Camera View.
-While frozen, Camera feed and Pose do not get updated, so that the image may easily be saved.
-Freeze Frames may be switched between while preserving the spatial relations between scene objects as expected.
-They can also be uploaded to the cloud storage and shared between users of the app.
+The ViewAR SDK offeres the ability to save and load so called freeze frames.
+An AR view consists of a camera image as a background plus a tracked position of the device & camera.
+Rendering the virtual items from exactly this perspective and putting it on top of the camera image background creates the illusion the item is real.
+And this is what we save a for a freeze frame: the camera background image and the tracked pose.
+You can save and load such freeze frames and even switch between multiple freeze frames for one scene setup, so you can view the same scene from multiple views.
+Freeze frames can be saved locally or to the cloud so you can even access them from another device.